astronomer/airflow-guides/guides/scheduling-in-airflow.md

 ## Timetables

-[Timetables](https://airflow.apache.org/docs/apache-airflow/stable/concepts/timetable.html), introduced in Airflow 2.2, address the limitations of cron expressions and timedeltas by allowing users to define their own schedules in Python code.
-All DAG schedules are determined by their internal timetable.

-Going forward, timetables will become the primary method for scheduling in Airflow.
-You can still define a `schedule`, but Airflow converts this to a timetable behind the scenes.
-And if a cron expression or timedelta is not sufficient for your use case, you can define your own timetable.
+[Timetables](https://airflow.apache.org/docs/apache-airflow/stable/concepts/timetable.html), introduced in Airflow 2.2, address the limitations of cron expressions and timedelta objects by allowing users to define their own schedules in Python code.
+All DAG schedules are ultimately determined by their internal timetable and if a cron expression or timedelta object is not sufficient for your use case, you can define your own.

 Custom timetables can be registered as part of an Airflow plugin.
 They must be a subclass of `Timetable`, and they should contain the following methods, both of which return a `DataInterval` with a start and an end: